-When to Use Open VPN: Use the OpenVPN protocol when security is your #1 priority.
+When to Use Open VPN: Use OpenVPN when security is your #1 priority.
 In short, if OpenVPN is an option for you, try to use it.

 PPTP, which stands for Point-to-Point Tunneling Protocol, is among the earliest encryption protocols invented and can run on versions of Windows dating back to 1995.

-PPTP is one of the most common, easiest to set up, and computationally fastest protocol.
+Because PPTP is one of the most common, it is also easy to set up and computationally fastest compared to other connection standards.
 Thus it is recommended for applications for which speed is most important, such as streaming video like Netflix over VPN.